MicroPhase/antsdr_doc_en/source/device_and_usage_manual/ANTSDR_U_Series_Module/ANTSDR_U200_Reference_Manual/AntsdrU200_Unpacking_examination.md

 ![u220](../ANTSDR_U220_Reference_Manual/AntsdrU220_Reference_Manual.assets/U220_add_path.png)

 You should now see the UHD firmware in the Program Files directory on drive C.
-Copy the libusb-1.0.dll file (as shown in the image) to the UHD/bin directory.
+Copy the `libusb-1.0.dll` file (as shown in the image) to the `UHD/bin` directory.

 ![U220](../ANTSDR_U220_Reference_Manual/AntsdrU220_Reference_Manual.assets/U220uhd_bin.png)

-Next, go to the UHD/share directory and create a new folder named image.
+Next, go to the `UHD/share` directory and create a new folder named image.
-Copy the usrp_b200_fw.hex file (as shown in the image) into the image folder.
+Copy the `usrp_b200_fw.hex` file (as shown in the image) into the image folder.

 ![U220](../ANTSDR_U220_Reference_Manual/AntsdrU220_Reference_Manual.assets/U220_hex.png)

-Then, copy the usrp_b210_fpga.bin firmware file for the U220 into the same image folder.Edit your system environment variables to add the full path of the image folder to the system PATH.
+Then, copy the `usrp_b210_fpga.bin` firmware file for the U220 into the same image folder.
+Edit your system environment variables to add the full path of the image folder to the system PATH.

 ![U220](../ANTSDR_U220_Reference_Manual/AntsdrU220_Reference_Manual.assets/U220_path.png)

-In the UHD/bin directory, connect the device to a USB 3.0 port on your PC, then open a command prompt.
+In the `UHD/bin` directory, connect the device to a USB 3.0 port on your PC, then open a command prompt.

 ![U220](../ANTSDR_U220_Reference_Manual/AntsdrU220_Reference_Manual.assets/find_u220.png)